The Preparatory School curriculum is designed to enable children to journey confidently on the road to becoming effective learners for life.

 Reception class pupils follow Development Matters in the Early Years Foundation Stage while from Prep 1 to Prep 6 National Curriculum content is used as a basis for Teaching and Learning.

 Formal learning is extended through access to the staff and facilities of the Senior School; indeed pupils are taught by subject specialists in Sports, Music and Modern Foreign Languages.
-In Prep 5 and 6 pupils are instructed in laboratories by a Science specialist.
+In Prep 5 and 6 pupils are instructed in laboratories by a Science specialist and in specialist catering facilities by Food and Nutrition specialists.
 The computing rooms, music, drama and sports facilities are also available to Preparatory pupils.

 Children are encouraged to participate in school (along with older pupils) in nationally recognised programmes like the Junior Maths Challenge.
 Tuition for the Trinity College Performing Arts Awards in Speech, Drama, and Communication Skills is also provided.